kroncrv/electiontool/README.md

     ./electiontool.py -i terschelling.xml -o terschelling.csv

 Output results with votes per candidate (note that this might lead to large CSV files).
-A couple of columns are removed to reduce the file size.
+A couple of columns are removed to reduce the file size. **Note** that you manually need to match candidate identifiers with the names, because these are not available in the original XML files.

     ./electiontool.py -i data -o ps2019.csv --output-structure candidates